Trials of untested Ebola drugs begin in West Africa

 Johnson & Johnson announced the start of clinical tests with a third experimental vaccine earlier on Tuesday .

-Volunteers from Britain and Switzerland have already been given trial Ebola vaccines intended to immunize them against the virus, while experimental treatments have sometimes been offered to Ebola-stricken healthcare workers.
+Volunteers from Britain and Switzerland have already been given trial Ebola vaccines intended to immunise them against the virus, while experimental treatments have sometimes been offered to Ebola-stricken healthcare workers.

-Isabelle Defourny, with medical charity the Alliance for International Medical Action operating the Nzerekore center, said she hoped the treatment would help push death rates down from their current level around 60 percent.
+Isabelle Defourny, with medical charity the Alliance for International Medical Action operating the Nzerekore centre, said she hoped the treatment would help push death rates down from their current level around 60 percent.

-Ebola, thought to have jumped to humans via an infected fruit bat last year, causes vomiting and diarrhea as well as bleeding from the eyes and ears in the late stages.
+Ebola, thought to have jumped to humans via an infected fruit bat last year, causes vomiting and diarrhoea as well as bleeding from the eyes and ears in the late stages.